From the moment shots rang out at lunchtime on November 22nd 1963, talk of conspiracy has surrounded the assassination of President John F. Kennedy.

 "Everything pertaining to what’s happening has never come to the surface.
 The world will never know the true facts of what occurred, my motives.
 The people who had so much to gain, and had such an ulterior motive for putting me in the position I’m in, will never let the true facts come above board to the world."

 When asked by a reporter - "Are these people in very high positions, Jack?", Ruby responded - "Yes."

 Oswald immediately fled the Texas School Book depository after the assassination, an action which some have suggested indicates a guilty mind.

 Oswald rushed to his rooming house to retrieve a revolver and was later captured in the Texas Theatre after a scuffle with police officers.
 These actions certainly appear to indicate some kind of guilt on the part of Oswald.

 However, as with much of the evidence against Oswald, there are other explanations for his actions.
 For instance, Oswald may have fled the scene because he realised he had been set up and feared for his life.

 The Warren Commission presented much evidence that appeared to show Oswald had ordered the rifle which was linked to the assassination, an old WW2 era Italian Mannlicher Carcano.

 Oswald allegedly ordered the rifle from a mail order firm using an alias Alek J. Hidell and much later a partial palm print was found on the weapon which matches the accused assassin.

-The evidence appears convincing, but as with all aspects of this case, there are major caveats.
+The evidence appears convincing, but as with all aspects of this case, there are some caveats.
 There are several curious anomalies in the chain of evidence presented that might have been successfully exploited by Oswald’s defence if the case had ever gone to trial.